NoobMathematician/monster-hunter-game/README.md

 + You can check out the game demo here:
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/W2hMtJkdQ08/0.jpg)](https://www.youtube.com/watch?v=W2hMtJkdQ08)

-+ I make this game in my free time to learn Unity.
-#### In the *Assets* folder:
-+ *2D Platformer Tileset*: I downloaded it from Unity store so I had tileset/sprites to make the game.
-+ *AstarPathfindingProject*: this is a Pathfinding package I downloaded from [A* Pathfinding Project](https://arongranberg.com/astar/ "Named link title") .
-From this package, I attached the *Pathfinder* script to a game object (named FindPath) and the *Seeker* script to a game object BabyBat (the small bat).
-Those two scripts will be used to make an AI (*BatAI* script) for my enemy (the small bat) automatically locating and chasing the Player.
-+ *Animations*, *Prefabs* , *Scenes*, and *Scripts* : I made all animations, prefabs, scenes, and scripts inside those folders.
-## My process:

 ### 1. Make the Player movement

 I implemented Player movement with Rigidbody.
 The basic forward and backward movement code is: